 Paycheck Protection Program

-The Paycheck Protection Program (PPP) is part of the CARES (Coronavirus Aid, Relief, and Economic Security) Act, designed by Congress to help small businesses by providing forgivable federally guaranteed loans to maintain their payroll during the pandemic era economic shutdowns.
+The Paycheck Protection Program (PPP) is part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act designed by Congress to help small businesses by providing forgivable federally guaranteed loans to maintain their payroll during the pandemic era economic shutdowns.

 What is the Paycheck Protection Program?

-The Paycheck Protection Program is a 2020 program that offered forgivable loans to small businesses during the COVID-19 pandemic relief to small businesses – primarily to maintain their payroll, hire back employees who have been laid off, and cover other expenses like rent, interest on mortgages and utilities.
-The program was initially included in the CARES Act by granting the U.S. Small Business Administration (SBA) permissions to lend money to eligible businesses in need.
+The Paycheck Protection Program is a 2020 program that offered forgivable loans to small businesses during the COVID-19 pandemic, providing funds to maintain payrolls, hire back laid-off employees, and cover expenses such as rent, mortgage interest, and utility bills.
+The program was initially included in the CARES Act, granting the U.S. Small Business Administration (SBA) permission to lend money to eligible businesses in need.

-The PPP has been updated multiple times since its initial introduction in the CARES Act in March 2020.
+The PPP was updated multiple times since its initial introduction in the CARES Act in March 2020.
 Here is a brief look at its history:

-- June 5, 2020: Paycheck Protection Program Flexibility (PPPF) Act H.R. into law which made substantial revisions to the PPP.
+- June 5, 2020: the Paycheck Protection Program Flexibility (PPPF) Act H.R. came into law, which made substantial revisions to the PPP.

-- December 27, 2020: Consolidated Appropriations Act, 2021 extended and expanded the PPP until March 31, 2021.
-The CAA permits certain smaller businesses who received a PPP loan and experienced a 25% reduction in gross receipts to take a Second Draw PPP Loan of up to $2 million.
+- December 27, 2020: the Consolidated Appropriations Act, 2021, extended and expanded the PPP until March 31, 2021.
+The CAA permits certain smaller businesses that received a PPP loan and experienced a 25% reduction in gross receipts to take a Second Draw PPP loan of up to $2 million.

 How does the Paycheck Protection Program work?

-Loans can be made by existing SBA lenders, federally insured banks and credit unions, and other SBA approved lenders.
-PPP loans are available to both new recipients who have not received a First Draw PPP loan as well as those seeking a Second Draw loan.
-The loan program has closed now, and borrowers can ask for loan forgiveness.
+The Paycheck Protection Program works by allowing existing SBA lenders, federally insured banks and credit unions, and other SBA-approved lenders to make PPP loans available to both new recipients who have not received a First Draw PPP loan as well as those seeking a Second Draw PPP loan.
+The loan program has closed now, and borrowers can apply for loan forgiveness.

 Who is eligible for a PPP loan?